Here are several miscellaneous parameters.

 Here is an example from the IA-32 port (ext_register_operand

-specially checks for HImode
+specially checks for HImode or SImode in preparation

-for a byte extraction from %ah
+for a byte extraction from %ah etc.).

-#define SPECIAL_MODE_PREDICATES \ "ext_register_operand",
+#define SPECIAL_MODE_PREDICATES \

 CASE_VECTOR_MODE